How It Works

 5. Hill Charts

-All Packages put in to a Cycle at the Betting Table will appear as a Hill Chart in that Cycle.
+All Pitches put in to a Cycle at the Betting Table will appear as a Hill Chart in that Cycle.
 Click on a Hill Chart to interact with it and build out the Scopes.

 1